 Long Beach has a rich and varied history, but few sites reflect the changes the city has seen to its culture, industry and economics like Rancho Los Alamitos.
 Today the site serves as a living history museum, with six agricultural buildings, a blacksmith shop, magnificent gardens, and an adobe ranch built in 1800.
-It’s a great place to spend an afternoon, exploring the historic gardens, the barnyard with its livestock and the various buildings.
+It’s a great place to spend an afternoon, exploring the historic gardens, the barnyard with its livestock, and the various buildings.

 Many native Long Beach residents have never visited Rancho Los Alamitos and don’t even know exactly where it is.
 It’s a hidden gem, situated on 7.5 acres tucked in the middle of the gated community of Bixby Hill, just east of California State University Long Beach.

-Rancho Los Alamitos is listed twice on the National Register of Historic Places — once as the sacred Tongva village of Povuu’ngna and also for the evolution of its significant historic landscape over time.
+Rancho Los Alamitos is on the National Register of Historic Places twice – as the sacred Tongva village of Povuu’ngna and also for the evolution of its significant historic landscape over time.
 The first western incarnation of the rancho began in 1790 when the Spanish Crown divided the land into a tract to be farmed under the supervision of Manuel Nieto.
 After several reductions in Nieto’s 300,000 land grant size, including a large redistribution to Mission San Gabriel, the greater Los Coyotes area was divided into five ranchos shared among Nieto’s heirs in 1833, including Rancho Los Alamitos.